manitofigh/star-docs/README.md

 This template includes a global search that's powered by the [FlexSearch](https://github.com/nextapps-de/flexsearch) library.
 It's available by clicking the search input or by using the `⌘K` shortcut.

 This feature requires no configuration, and works out of the box by automatically scanning your documentation pages to build its index.
 You can adjust the search parameters by editing the `/src/markdoc/search.mjs` file.

-Finally, configure `conform.nvim` to autoformat upon saving.

-If you use NeoVim, you can look at an example that has it setup at [this repo](https://github.com/manitofigh/nvim/blob/main/init.lua)

 ## License